mikhailUshakoff/vpns/md/linux.md

 or restart your system =)

->todo find a way to restart network service
+>todo find a way to restart the network service